 Contact person’s name, position, and contact details: As stated in the Agreement or as Subscriber has otherwise informed Fastly

-Activities relevant to the data transferred under the SCCs and the Terms: use of the Services in accordance with the Agreement
+Activities relevant to the data transferred under the SCCs and these Terms: use of the Services in accordance with the Agreement

-Signature and Date: This Appendix 1 shall be deemed executed upon acceptance of the Terms.
+Signature and Date: This Appendix 1 shall be deemed executed upon execution of these Terms.

-Role: Data exporter’s role is set forth in Section 3 of the Terms.
+Role: Data exporter’s role is set forth in Section 3 of these Terms.

 Name: Fastly, Inc.

 Address: PO Box 78266, San Francisco, California, 94107, United States of America